Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_peer_review.md

 - **Plausible**: The record is plausible based on species, date and location, but there is not enough supporting evidence for the possibility of misidentification to be ruled out, and the record remains within the "Unconfirmed" category

 ## Temporal range checking
 1,234 temporal outliers were supplied.
 Of these, 887 were re-verified and 347 verified for the first time.
 In the re-verification set, the highest degree of change was in the level of confidence that the verifier was willing to accept.
-87 (21%) of the 'Correct' records were downgraded to 'Unable to verify', as were 107 (39%) of the 'Considered correct' records.
-Of all 188 non-correct data, only 4 records (2%) were moved into one of the 'correct' categories.
-'Correct' records were evaluated to be 299 (287 maintained and 12 incoming) against an initial 422, whilst Considered correct records were 153 (152 maintained and 1 incoming) against an initial 276.
-In summary, of the 'potentially usable' Correct/Considered correct data, totalling 698 records, 452 records (65%) remained post re-verification.
+87 (21%) of the `Correct` records were downgraded to `Unable to verify`, as were 107 (39%) of the `Considered correct` records.
+Of all 188 non-correct data, only 4 records (2%) were moved into one of the 'correct' categories. `Correct` records were evaluated to be 299 (287 maintained and 12 incoming) against an initial 422, whilst `Considered correct` records were 153 (152 maintained and 1 incoming) against an initial 276.

+In summary, of the 'potentially usable' `Correct`/`Considered correct` data, totalling 698 records, 452 records (65%) remained post re-verification.

-Of the 347 newly verified records, 93 (27%) were accepted to either Correct or Considered correct.
+Of the 347 newly verified records, 93 (27%) were accepted to either `Correct` or `Considered correct`.
 Such a low acceptance rate suggests that verifiers may be leaving records unverified rather than verifying them under a 'failing' grade.

 ## Spatial range checking
-Only Correct and Considered Correct records were sent to be re-verified due to the limited time available.
+Only `Correct` and `Considered Correct` records were sent to be re-verified due to the limited time available.
 Spatial extent checks, though usually done entirely by eye, are more familiar to the discipline than temporal checks.
 Accordingly, the error rate is expected to be significantly lower.

 Of the 983 reviewed records, 981 were intially verified as `Correct`.
 The post review breakdown of these is as follows: